inckie/AnotherGlass/README.md

 Currently, the application can:
  * pass GPS data from the phone to the Glass
- * forwarding ongoing and one-shot notifications to the Glass (Explorer Edition only)
+ * forwarding ongoing and one-shot notifications to the Glass
  * pass WiFi network information (SSID and password) from the phone to the Glass (Explorer Edition only)

 ## Building